femboyfin/dbdideas/survivor_perks.md

 ## [Kindred](<https://deadbydaylight.wiki.gg/wiki/Kindred>) 💡

 - Killer Aura reveal now lingers for **2/4/6 seconds** after the killer exits the aura reveal range
   - Increases the strength of the perk, punishing proxy camping and bringing up it's low strength in the context of SWFs where the majority of the perk serves little to no purpose.
-Additionally, this would function as a reasonable buff to accomodate the [partially basekit kindred change](misc.md#partially-basekit-kindred).
+Additionally, this would function as a reasonable buff to accommodate the [partially basekit kindred change](misc.md#partially-basekit-kindred).

 ## [Last Stand](<https://deadbydaylight.wiki.gg/wiki/Survivor_Perks>)